MarkHerzog/Machine-Learning-Framework/README.md

 # Machine-Learning-Framework
-I made this framework from starch.
+I made this framework from scratch.